DoctorLai/Tron-FAQ/README.md

 12. How to figure out gas costs when deploying smart contracts on my tronbox setup?
 I can then use that account to query "http://127.0.0.1:9090/wallet/getcontract?value=xxx" and get JSON that describes the methods available in the contract, but I see not cost for the creation or running of the contract when I interact with it.
 > You need the transaction hash to query it and see how much it has used.
 Besides the more functions and internal transactions a contract has the more processing power it uses on the node hence the fee going up.

-13. Can I use Tron from myShasta testnet to invest into something?
+13. Can I use Tron from my Shasta testnet to invest into something?
 > TRX on shasta can only work on shasta, mainly for Developers, no other value.

 14. What is the cost to deploy a new contract?